 - I Don’t

 These are just some examples of a start to a sentence that could contain a limiting belief.
 If you are regularly using these words then ask yourself what words do you use after the phrase.
-Does the rest of the sentence contain an absolute truth that you believe that might not actually be true.
+Does the rest of the sentence contain an absolute truth that you believe might not actually be true?

 Imagine saying to yourself “I can’t do maths”.
 Now question have you actually tried to work through maths questions with a sympathetic and excellent tutor?
 The chances are that your belief system came from struggling at school with a terrible teacher.
 Alternatively what about “I’ll never be rich”.
 Ask yourself where that belief has come from?
 What have you done to help yourself change your earnings potential?
 What have you done about savings and investments?
-You need to understand in most cases you have no even scratched the surface of what is actually possible.
+You need to understand in most cases you have not even scratched the surface of what is actually possible.